 - Ohio law forbids anyone to open carry certain types of firearms such as fully automatic weapons.

 Is concealed carry allowed on the University of Cincinnati campuses?

 No. Concealed carry of a firearm is not allowed on University of Cincinnati campuses.

 Why are students, faculty, and staff not allowed to open carry firearms on UC campuses?

-For those with certain types of relationships with the University, the University has the legal right to be more restrictive than the law may allow, which means while particular conduct may be legal, it is still a violation of the student code of conduct, or employment policies to possess firearms on campus.
-Violation of these policies may result in internal discipline, including termination from employment or expulsion from the University.
+For those with certain types of relationships with the University of Cincinnati, the university has the legal right to be more restrictive than the law may allow, which means while particular conduct may be legal, it is still a violation of the student code of conduct or employment policies to possess firearms on campus.
+Violation of these policies may result in internal discipline, including termination from employment or expulsion from the university.